aerospike/aerolab/docs/cloud/databases.md

 1. **VPC ID**: Use `default` to automatically use the default VPC
 2. **Instance Types**: Use `cloud list-instance-types` to see available instance types
-3. **Connection Details**: Always use TLS when connecting to Aerospike Cloud databases
+3. **Connection Details**: Always use TLS when connecting to Aerospike Cloud clusters
-4. **Credentials**: Create credentials before connecting to the database
+4. **Credentials**: Create credentials before connecting to the cluster
-5. **Updates**: Database updates may cause downtime.
+5. **Updates**: Cluster updates may cause downtime.
 Plan accordingly
-6. **Deletion**: Database deletion is permanent.
+6. **Deletion**: Cluster deletion is permanent.
 Ensure you have backups if needed
-7. **Route Conflicts**: If a route already exists for the database CIDR, use `--force-route-creation` to replace it (use with caution)
+7. **Route Conflicts**: If a route already exists for the cluster CIDR, use `--force-route-creation` to replace it (use with caution)
 8. **CIDR Collisions**: When using `--vpc-id`, aerolab automatically checks for CIDR collisions and finds the next available CIDR if the default (10.128.0.0/19) is already in use
-9. **Custom CIDR**: Use `--cloud-cidr` to specify a custom CIDR block for the cloud database infrastructure
+9. **Custom CIDR**: Use `--cloud-cidr` to specify a custom CIDR block for the cloud cluster infrastructure
 10. **Partial Peering**: Use `--stage-*` flags to run specific stages of the VPC peering process